 In the modern age, following the reboot of most of the DC Universe, after Crisis on Infinite Earths, Lois’ character was once again given a different focus.
 Lois was portrayed as a tough-as-nails reporter who rarely needed rescuing.
 She was depicted as strong, opinionated, yet sensitive.
 An independent woman interested in a career.
 Lois eventually became romantically involved with Clark, and after Clark proposes and reveals to her that he is Superman, she accepts and marries him in the December 1996 special Superman: The Wedding Album Superman (though in keeping with the style of modern comics, the wedding was treated as much more of a company event than previously).
 Clark and Lois also had a wedding ceremony in the television series Lois & Clark: The New Adventures of Superman, which coincide with the wedding in comics.

 Major Story Arcs

-Many of Lois’ major story arcs mirror either Superman’s or Clark’s, especially so in the golden and silver ages.
+Many of Lois’ major story arcs mirror either Superman’s or Clark’s, especially in the golden and silver ages.
 Since the modern age she has had a fair bit more of independence.
 One of the most important aspect in Superman story in the modern era, was that of Clark Kent's courtship with Lois Lane.
 This is also Lois's first major story line in the modern age.
 After Clark and Lois started dating and being together for some time, Clark proposes to her with the Kent family engagement ring, and later finally revealed his dual identity as Superman to Lois.